typestack/class-transformer/README.md

 let photo = classToClass(photo);
 ```

-You can also use an `ignoreDecorators` option in transformation options to ignore all decorators you classes is using.
+You can also use an `ignoreDecorators` option in transformation options to ignore all decorators your classes are using.

 ### serialize[⬆](#table-of-contents)